011011000110110001110000/reflection-hacks/README.md

 ### Why does this exist, considering there are already many other libraries that do the same thing?

-This all started before I knew about those projects, and I was messing around with attaching Java Agent dynamically to running Java processes.
+This all started before I knew about those projects, and I was messing around with attaching Java Agents dynamically to running Java processes.
 I didn't actually need to worry about modules for what I was doing (and the Instrumentation API already provides a supported API for getting around module restrictions anyway),